fbohz/fbohz.github.io/_posts/2020-05-11-react_pattern_apropcalypse.markdown

 ![patt3](https://user-images.githubusercontent.com/15071636/80918517-0d089d80-8d2b-11ea-9f19-bf77ce144750.png)

-What is important here, is that it doesn't add any complexity to the logic behind the component.
-You can add features to it and have total control of render and no longer responsible of use cases you don't want to support.
+**What is important** is that this pattern doesn't add any complexity to the logic behind the component.
+You can add features to it and have total control of render and no you're no longer responsible of use cases you don't want to support.

-As all the logic is stored in `useAccordion` custome hook it gives flexibility and control as to how a particular user of the compoenent wants the UI to be rendered.
+As all the logic is stored in `useAccordion` custom hook, it gives flexibility and control as to how a particular user of the compoenent wants the UI to be rendered.

 Remember we are **inverting control**, as it can receive its own custom reducer, props so it can adapt to it.
-This is a benefit of hooks.
+This is a **benefit of React Hooks**.

 Here we are using the systems design principle of **composability** so that users can use this component and assemble as depending on their needs.

 Feel free to [**watch**](https://youtu.be/MEeZLM1XVLI?t=1884) Byteconf React Presentation Video.
-Presenter has different examples with reducers to take care of other use cases.
-Also check the repo [here](https://github.com/kentcdodds/simply-react).
+The presenter has different examples with reducers to take care of other use cases.
+Also check the code repo [here](https://github.com/kentcdodds/simply-react) to play with it yourself!

+👋🏼👋🏼🚀